zimfw/zsh-framework-benchmark/README.md

-  -k              Keep the frameworks after the tests are complete (default: delete) -p <path>       Set the path to where the frameworks should be installed (default: results) -w <path>       Set the working directory (default: temp directory) -n <num>        Set the number of iterations to run for each framework (default: 100) -f <framework>  Specificy framework to benchmark (default: all; can specify more than once)
+  -k              Keep the frameworks after the tests are complete (default: delete) -p <path>       Set the path to where the frameworks should be installed (default: results) -w <path>       Set the working directory (default: temp directory) -n <number>     Set the number of iterations to run for each framework (default: 100) -f <framework>  Specify framework to benchmark (default: all; can specify more than once)
 ```

 Benchmarks